erictt/computer-science-learning/source/_posts/cs6200/p3l5-io-management.md

 An indirect pointer will point to a block of pointers, where each pointer points to data.
 Given that a block contains 1kB of space, and a pointer is 4B large, a single indirect pointer can point to 256KB of file content.

 A double indirect pointer will point to a block of single indirect pointers, while will point to pointers to data.
-This means that a single double indirect pointer can point to 2562561KB = 64MB of file content.
+This means that a single double indirect pointer can point to 256 x 256 x 1KB = 64MB of file content.

 The benefits of indirect pointers is that it allows us to use relatively small inodes while being able to address larger and large files.